monkeydioude/status/README.md

-# Dashboard for a quick check of localhost service's status
+# Dashboard for a quick check of localhost service' status